Hesher (film): Plot

 Following the loss of his mother in a car crash, T.J. falls into a state of depression.
 He becomes obsessed with the car his mother died in and follows it when it is towed away.
 He and his passive, depressed and pill-taking father Paul live with T.J.'s grandmother Madeleine, where they are soon joined by a squatter, Hesher, a foul-mouthed, tattooed, heavy metal-loving lout.

-After school, Dustin, a bully from the towing service, finds his car vandalized and blames T.J., who is saved and taken home by Nicole, a grocery store clerk, who admitted to knowing of the attacks towards him but did nothing until now.
+After school, Dustin, a bully from the towing service, finds his car vandalized and blames T.J., who is saved and taken home by Nicole, a grocery store clerk that admitted to knowing of the attacks towards him, but did nothing until now.
 Hesher witnesses Dustin attacking T.J., but does nothing.
 Later, Hesher sets Dustin's car on fire, leading to police questioning T.J., but lack of evidence forces them to let him go.
 T.J. proceeds to spy on Nicole at the grocery store when Hesher appears and follows her home with T.J.
 She causes a fender-bender and is verbally assaulted by the other driver, when Hesher comes to her rescue by threatening him.
 He then takes Nicole and T.J. to a random house that is for sale.
 There, Hesher trashes the swimming pool and lights the diving board on fire before he shocks Nicole and T.J. by leaving them there alone.
-When the pair get back to Nicole's broken down car, it has a ticket in the window, at which point Nicole breaks down and cries about how bad her life is.
+When the pair get back to Nicole's broken down car, it has a ticket in the window, at which point Nicole begins crying about how bad her life is.

 Later that night, T.J. and Paul get into an argument over dinner.
 Madeleine is saddened that there is 'nothing she can do', and goes to her room.
-Hesher says he'll walk with her in the morning, but the next morning, he finds her dead.
-T.J. steals his dad's credit card and takes money to buy the car back, but is told it's been removed.
-He decides to give the money to Nicole, but when he gets there she is having sex with Hesher, so he damages his van while telling both of them he doesn't want to see them again and leaves.
+Hesher says he will walk with her in the morning, but the next morning, he finds her dead.
+T.J. steals his dad's credit card and takes money to buy the car back, but is told it has been removed.
+He decides to give the money to Nicole, but when he gets there she is having sex with Hesher.
+He then proceeds to damage his van while telling both of them he does not want to see them again and leaves.